videntity/python-omhe/README.rst

 ==============

 OMHE (Open Mobile Health Exchange) is a  a Microsyntax for Devices, Machines, & Humans.
-This is a python package which inplements OMHE and provides sample code.
+This is a python package which implements the OMHE microsyntax format and provides sample code for parsing and making hardware, such as a Wii Balance board, "speak OMHE".

 OMHE (Open Mobile Health Exchange), pronounced "ooommm" is an open-source microsyntax for text messaging (mobile SMS), Twitter®, medical devices, and